ykgoon/lah/README.md

-# Manglish to Oxford English Translator
+# LAH - Tranlate Manglish to English

-A single-page web application for translating Manglish to Oxford English using the Kakitangan.com API.
+A single-page web application for Kakitangan.com users to translate Manglish to Oxford English.

-## Features
-- Two text boxes: Input (Manglish) and Output (Oxford English)
-- Copy to clipboard button
-- API key authentication via modal
-- Token stored in cookies for 7 days

 ## Setup